This portion of the site will provide current information on major NCAA or NAIA guideline or rule changes. If you have an older

 Updated June 2017

 The NCAA has published a new recruiting calendar for Div.
-I coaches that will go into effect August 1, 2017.
+I coaches that went into effect August 1, 2017.
 This is the beginning of an attempt to regulate the mess that is early recruiting at the Div.
 I level.
 Essentially, there are now periods when Div.
 I coaches can only work at or attend institutionally sponsored/run camps...as opposed to camps run by everybody else that are used for purposes of evaluation.
 This may also affect some tournament scouting schedules.
-I've attached a link to an NFCA version of the calendar, and a link to an interview on FloSoftball that might be helpful http://www.flosoftball.com/article/57907-ncaa-changes-2017-2018-division-i-softball-recruiting-rules-calendar
+To find the current Div.
+I calender (and/or future) Div.
+I scouting/evaluation and contact dates, go to ncaa.org and do a search or click this link.

 Now for the important business!
 Please remember that that 75% of all college players will compete at Div.
 II/III or NAIA programs.
 In other words only 25% of players will ultimately be impacted by Div.
 I guidelines, so this calendar change will have no impact on players being recruited by or pursuing Div.
 II, III and NAIA colleges!